dubniczky/Server-Deployments/readme.md

 - `/Dockerfile` - Commands to build a container
 - `/.dockerignore` - List of files and folders not to copy into the container
-- `/compose.yml` - Instructions for docker compose on how to host the container(s)
+- `/compose.yml` - Instructions for docker-compose on how to host the container(s)

 ## Usage